NadiaSultanaSuchi/PharmacyManagementSystem/README.md

 💊 Pharmacy Management System – C# Project
-📋 Project Overview
+<p>📋 Project Overview
 This is a C# Windows Forms application for managing the daily operations of a pharmacy.
 It helps manage medicines, customers, orders, and suppliers.
-The system includes three types of users: Admin, Employee, and Supplier, each with different access and responsibilities.
+The system includes three types of users: Admin, Employee, and Supplier, each with different access and responsibilities.</p>

-🧑‍💻 Technologies Used
+<p>🧑‍💻 Technologies Used</p>
 C# (.NET Framework)
 Windows Forms (WinForms)
 ADO.NET